Quasiregular mappings between equiregular SubRiemannian manifolds: Preliminaries

 Here, by joining $a$ and $b$ in $B$ we mean that there exists a path $\gamma:[0,1]\to B$ with $\gamma(0)=a,\gamma(1)=b$.

-As a particular consequence of Theorem~\ref{thm:ball-box}, we point out that an equiregular subRiemannian manifold $M$ is locally LLC and locally Ahlfors $Q$-regular,\ie for each $x\in M$, there exists a radius $r_x>0$ such that the metric space $\big(B(x,r),d\big)$ ($d$ is the induced metric from $M$) is LLC and Ahlfors $Q$-regular (note that the constants associated to the LLC condition and the Ahlfors regularity condition~\eqref{eq:Ahlfors regular measure} depend on the point $x$).
+As a particular consequence of Theorem~\ref{thm:ball-box}, we point out that an equiregular subRiemannian manifold $M$ is locally LLC and locally Ahlfors $Q$-regular, \ie for each $x\in M$, there exists a radius $r_x>0$ such that the metric space $\big(B(x,r_x),d\big)$ ($d$ is the subRiemannian distance on $M$) is LLC and Ahlfors $Q$-regular (note that the constants associated to the LLC condition and the Ahlfors regularity condition~\eqref{eq:Ahlfors regular measure} depend on the point $x$).

 By the results from~\cite{j86}, an equiregular subRiemannian manifolds locally supports a $(1,1)$-Poincar\'e inequality (with the constant associated to the Poincar\'e inequality depending on the locality).